KodrAus/kit/README.md

 - example projects
 - multiple rendering layers (to overlay a gui, for example)
 - asset un-loading (for area transitions and such)
+- spritesheet loading from some easily-editable common format

 ## Getting started